corex-ui/corex-ui/doc/src/markdown/content/components/accordion.md

 2. Add styling

-The Accordion component is **unstyled by default** for maximum customization flexibility.
+The component is **unstyled by default** for maximum customization flexibility.

 To apply the default Corex UI design system styles, import the stylesheet: